 The pools may be used when a lifeguard is on duty and the schedule is free from academic or intercollegiate activities.

 Family Members:

-Employees may request swimming passes to be issued to family members.
+Full-time Faculty and Staff employees may request swimming passes to be issued to family members.
 These passes will be issued by the Director of Aquatics according to current Athletic Department and other Hood College guidelines.

 Fees: